-- GREEN 1 your source code and completed notebook - GREEN 2 a PDF document headed by your name, AU E-mail address, and the string "COMP x66y Fall 2021 Assignment 2a", where x and y need to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 files containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you might should include instructions on how to interpret your data, then you should!), as well as the highest-score-game-sequence all-time-step world files, and solution files (these should go in the repo's worldFiles, and solutions directories respectively). - RED 1 In order to demonstrate that an EA is a reasonable tool for solving a given problem, it is generally more compelling to compare the EA to a simple optimization algorithm such as a hill climber, rather than random search.
+- GREEN 1 your source code and completed notebook - GREEN 2 a PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2022 Assignment 2a", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 files containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you might should include instructions on how to interpret your data, then you should!), as well as the highest-score-game-sequence all-time-step world files (the game logs) and solution files (these should go in the worldFiles and solutions subdirectories respectively). - RED 1 In order to demonstrate that an EA is a reasonable tool for solving a given problem, it is generally more compelling to compare the EA to a simple optimization algorithm such as a hill climber, rather than random search.
 Showing that the EA outperforms a hill climber indicates that the problem being solved is probably multimodal, and that evolution allows a more effective exploration of the search space.
 Up to 15% bonus points can be earned by investigating the use of a hill climber to optimize controllers by making small changes to the controller and accepting changes that improve fitness.
 This bonus investigation needs to be documented, including result plots and a new config file, in a separate section of the required document marked as "Hill Climber".
-You also need to indicate in your source files any code which pertains to this bonus and additionally describe it in your README.md file.
-Basically, you need to make it as easy as possible for the TAs to see with a glance what part of your submission pertains to this bonus, and which does not.
+You also need to indicate in your source files any code which pertains to this bonus and additionally describe report.
+Basically, you need to make it as easy as possible for the TAs to see at a glance what parts of your submission pertain to this bonus, and what parts do not.

-Edit your README.md file to explain anything you feel necessary.
-Submit all files via GitHub, by pushing your latest commit to the master branch.
-The due date for this assignment is 10:00 PM on Sunday October 24, 2021.
+Submit all files via GitHub, by pushing your latest commit to the default branch, including readyToSubmit.txt.
+The due date for this assignment is 10:00 PM on Sunday October 30, 2022.